MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-loading.md

 ms.localizationpriority: medium
 ---

-# Use Connected Storage to load data
+# Loading data with Connected Storage

 Data is asynchronously read using the `ReadAsync` or `GetAsync` connected storage method.